-In AY 2021/22 the College will deliver the following priority outputs:
+In AY 2022/23 the College will deliver the following priority outputs:

-- maintain the number of learners undertaking SMO FE programmes at 855 credits in AY 2021/22 (actual budgeted 799 credits); - drive forward the delivery of relevant NGLP outcome areas related to Education, Communities and Workplace through activity with schools, adult learners, UHI partners, other public sector organisations regionally and nationally to increase coherence in learning provision; - increase engagement with schools at local, regional and national level through the further development of information, advice and guidance services, clarifying the learner journey, and leading to increased student recruitment and awareness of tertiary Gaelic education and employment opportunities; - maintain the number of Gaelic-language FE short courses provided by the College to provide more opportunities to gain fluency and increased access to learning; - continue to develop research activities, the continues development of a research environment and commence preparations for the the next Research Excellence Framework (REF).
+- maintain the number of learners undertaking SMO FE programmes at 910 credits in AY 2022/23 (actual budgeted 799 credits); - drive forward the delivery of relevant NGLP outcome areas related to Education, Communities and Workplace through activity with schools, adult learners, UHI partners, other public sector organisations regionally and nationally to increase coherence in learning provision; - increase engagement with schools at local, regional and national level through the further development of information, advice and guidance services, clarifying the learner journey, and leading to increased student recruitment and awareness of tertiary Gaelic education and employment opportunities; - maintain the number of Gaelic-language FE short courses provided by the College to provide more opportunities to gain fluency and increased access to learning; - continue to develop research activities, the continues development of a research environment and commence preparations for the the next Research Excellence Framework (REF). - ensure the continued sustainability of the College by sustaining commercial income and increasing non-Gaelic speakers' exposure to Gaelic language and culture.
+[Covid restrictions continued to have an impact on this for 2021-22].

-• ensure the continued sustainability of the College by sustaining commercial income and increasing non-Gaelic speakers' exposure to Gaelic language and culture.
-[Covid restrictions have impacted on this for 20-21].
+Signed by SMO

-Signed by SMO Signed by SFC
+Signed by SFC

-Gillien Rothach Date
+Date 26 July 2023

-Date 08/12/2021
+Date 05/04/2023